dubersfeld/gutenberg-allegro/README.md

 Click on register on Login page then fill the registration form.
 The username should not be already present in gutenberg-users  index.
 Once registered the new user can connect to frontend server.

 ## 1.5 Using admin-service
 To access admin-service the best way is to use Postman or any similar application.
 The URI is localhost:9090/admin.
+To start admin-server go in subdirectory admin-server and run the command `mvn spring-boot-run`.

 Here are two snapshots of Postman interaction: